Cvolton/Boomlings/README.md

 # Boomlings
 This is the repository where the Boomlings Private Server project is hosted.
-Licensed under GPLv3 to be compatible with the Geometry Dash Private Server project, which it reuses some code from.

 Required server version:
 - MySQL 5.6 / MariaDB version idk (but 10.1 is too old)